 The concept of data protection is not new.
 Previously known as privacy by design, it's always been part of data protection law and we as a vendor have always included data protection tools in our products.

-GDPR applies to any organization that collects, stores and processes the personal data of people who live in countries that are members of the EU.
+GDPR applies to any organization that collects, stores and processes the personal data of people who live in countries that are members of the United Kingdom or the EU.

 When using our Echo product, you will likely need to be aware of GDPR regulations because the phone calls it records could contain personally-identifiable information such as names and addresses, and sensitive information such as financial, health, religious and sexuality information.

 The data protection tools and features in our products help you comply with data protection legislation in the following ways:

 Article 6 of the GDPR text states that at least one of the following criteria must be met in order for recording calls (in this case) to be considered lawful:

 When an individual does not give consent and there is no legal basis to record personal details in your phone calls, you can use the in-built call masking features of Echo to remove personal information from calls.